 Just one ticket range will be made available, allowing travel on any bus, providing ease of use and flexibility.
-Tickets will include single, day, week, month, and year, along with bundles, such as 10 tickets for use over a 1-month period.
-One fare will apply for a journey, even when a change of bus is involved.
+Tickets will include single, day, week, month and year, along with bundles, such as 10 tickets for use over a 1-month period.

-Payment will be available on-bus (cash or contactless) or via app, with payment automatically capped to offer the best ticket deal, providing the cheapest travel option.
+Payment will be available on-bus (cask or contactless) or via app, with payment automatically capped to offer the best ticket deal, providing the cheapest travel option.